The Blame Game

 This is history—people band together in the face of a common enemy—this is war.

-And social media has now allowed people to connect and communicate on a vastly widespread basis.
-It may have allowed the spread of more love and good ideas in the world, and it has the potential to create greater understanding and tolerance among people(s).
-But the sad fact is, it has also allowed hate to be spread far and wide.
+Social media has allowed people to connect and communicate on a vastly widespread basis.
+It may have allowed the spread of more love and good ideas in the world.
+It also has the potential to create greater understanding and tolerance among people(s).
+But sadly, it has also allowed hate to be spread far and wide.

 I’ve also said Immigration causes polarisation.
 It has given people an excuse to absolve themselves of responsibility and blame someone else for their problems.

-Immigration has become a much more political issue, due to its practical, economic ramifications, ie. jobs, and as a challenge to cultural and religious identity, particularly as perceived in conservative circles.
+Immigration has become a much more political issue, due to its practical, economic ramifications: Jobs.
+Also, it’s a challenge to cultural and religious identity, particularly as perceived in conservative circles.

 Coming from America, I embraced the strength in diversity concept.
-America was built and developed on this concept and this reality.
-Now people like Donald Trump are treating diversity like dirty word.
-While rejecting the historical positives, he is using the age-old divide and conquer technique to divide people into factions.
-And he is dividing them into factions with extreme, polarised views.
-So he has divided and conquered his own people to serve what purpose?
-The only logical conclusion I can come up with is, so he can obtain power, cling to power, and thereby continue to massage his own ego.
+America was built and developed on this concept and reality.
+People like Donald Trump treated diversity like dirty word.
+While rejecting the historical positives, he used the age-old divide and conquer technique to divide people into factions.
+Factions with extreme, polarised views.
+So he divided and conquered his own people to serve what purpose?
+The only logical conclusion I can come up with is, so he could obtain power, cling to power, and thereby continue to massage his own ego.

 The result of all this is that more people are blaming each other for their problems than ever before.
-And this does show a darker side of human nature.
+And this shows a darker side of human nature.

 Historically, religion has been used to control people and now, politicians in many countries are actively stoking religious fears.
 This gives rise to extremism, the focal point of which is blaming other people’s (peoples’) religions (particularly as cultural identities, ie. “Muslim countries”, “Christian countries”).

-One has to ask, what ever happened to a balanced view, in these matters?
+What happened to a balanced view, in these matters?
+It succumbed tom politics.
 There is no question that immigration could have been handled better by many countries (look at the European colonial history to get some idea of how this came to pass there).
 But it is harder to understand it coming from America.
-But here again, more moderate positions and rationalisation of immigration policies would resolve not only some of the problems, but also correct some of the misconceptions.
+But here again, more moderate positions and rationalisation of immigration policies would resolve some of the problems, and also correct some of the misconceptions.

-And the stronger a perception is, the more entrenched it becomes.
+The stronger a perception is, the more entrenched and lasting.
 If it is an irrational perception, this opens the door to extremism.
-And extremism can lead to extreme actions, as we see occurring more and more in the world.
+Extremism often leads to extreme actions, as we see occurring more and more.
 If people blame someone else for their problems, they are more likely to act to right a perceived wrong.

 A more balanced approach is obviously what is required.
 Life is a balancing act and the best place to be is (still) in the middle.

-What politicians need to do is tone down the rhetoric of extremism and encourage more moderate positions.
+What politicians (and everyone) need to do is tone down the rhetoric of extremism and encourage more moderate positions.
 They need to lead people toward more thoughtful, more dispassionate views, rather than stoking extreme passions like anger and hatred.
 And as far as passions are concerned, what we need is a bit more love out there.
+In a word, compassion.

 © 2019 Kelvin Roy-Gapper